fgtclb/academic-projects/Documentation/Index.rst

 ----

-This extension adds academic jobs Records to your TYPO3 CMS.
+This extension adds a new page type for research projects to your TYPO3 CMS.
-Records can be created, edit and displayed in the frontend.
+Projects can be created like any normal page, but provide additional structured data for research projects as well as suitable typed categories.
-There is a list and a detail view for the frontend .
+In addition, this extension provides a list view that can be used to sort and filter research projects.

 ----